OpenMedTech-Lab/Lab-website/_posts/2024-12-23-shovan-sri-writing-award.md

 ---
-title: Congratulations to Shovan Parvez on Winning the Judges’ Choice Award at the SRI Research Writing Prize
+title: Congratulations to Shovan on Winning the Judges’ Choice Award at the SRI Research Writing Prize
-image: images/shovan.jpg
+image: images/sri-writing-2024.png
 tags: award
 ---